xebia-functional/macroid/macroid-docs/related/Viewable.md

 `SlottedListable` implements the well-known
 [holder pattern](http://developer.android.com/training/improving-layouts/smooth-scrolling.html#ViewHolder),
 but in true *Macroid* style.
+It’s often what you want to use when the list element has two or more widgets.
 Let’s jump straight to the code:

 ```scala
 case class User(name: String, picture: Bitmap)